 Welcome to Sarajevo, city of saints, survivors and innovators.
 The war of the 1990's is integral to the fabric of this city and will never be forgotten.
 It is only one aspect of this intriguing cultural & architectural melting pot, however.
 There are surprises, it seems, around every corner of this ancient-modern-new-old city.

 We never tired of the view from our apartment on Alije Nametka, a fifteen-minute walk up the hill from the Bascarsija, Sarajevo's 15th-century historic bazaar in the old city.
 The front of the flat was a wall of windows that faced a beautiful panamora (below, left).
 In the mornings, sunlight illuminated the mountains to the south where Olympic skiers competed in 1984.
-In the evenings, around 10:38 PM, the call to prayer would begin and gradually, all the mosques would join in.
+Each evening, around 10:38 PM, the call to prayer would begin and gradually, all the mosques would join in.
 Each night, we stopped to listen as their voices spread across the city like sparks on the wind.

 We heard this echoed by several Bosnians.
 This gentlemen (right), peddling trinkets and souvenirs from a cart on Marsala Tita street was no different.
 In his hand, he holds a 1961 medal of military distinction from the Yugoslav army.
 As we sat on stools, paging through his bulging book of Soviet-era and post-war pins, he called his friend over from another shop to join the conversation.
 "The time of Tito were best years," this second man exclaimed, hands in the air.
 "My children do not know this, but me, my parents, my grandparents—we know.
 In those days, we have food and jobs.
 All people live together: Christian, Jew, Muslim.
 Bosnian, Croat, Serb.
 They are happy times, good times.
 Tito was a great man."

 Before we left, the man flipped through his book one last time.
 He extracted a small, silver pin from the 1984 Olympics.
 "For you," he said, handing it over with a flourish.
-"So that you remember Sarajevo."
+"So that you always remember Sarajevo."